pboling/railsbling.com/content/posts/how_i_go.md

 +++

 I am relaunching my blog!
-I have decided to use [Hugo](https://gohugo.io/) after much internal debate, and strong lobbying from all the sleazy corporate bag-men that are constantly trying to bribe me with buzz words <i class='fa fa-money'></i>.
-I will always <i class='fa fa-heart'></i> Ruby and use it every day, but for my blog I gotta go.
+I have decided to use [Hugo](https://gohugo.io/) after much internal debate, and strong lobbying from all the sleazy corporate bag-men that are constantly trying to bribe me with buzz words <i class='fas fa-money'></i>.
+I will always <i class='fas fa-heart'></i> Ruby and use it every day, but for my blog I gotta go.
 So easy, static and fast!
 As my first post I will document how I made this work.

 ## My Architecture